bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ### MySQL

-The next command block is to install MySQL server and to config it.
+The next command block is to install MySQL server and to configure it.

 ```
 $ sudo apt-get install -y mysql-server libapache2-mod-auth-mysql